Seamount: Dangers

 Some seamounts have not been mapped and thus pose a navigational danger.
 For instance, Muirfield Seamount is named after the ship that hit it in 1973.
 More recently, the submarine USS San Francisco ran into an uncharted seamount in 2005 at a speed of 35 kn, sustaining serious damage and killing one seaman.

 One major seamount risk is that often, in the late of stages of their life, extrusions begin to seep in the seamount.
 This activity leads to inflation, over-extension of the volcano's flanks, and ultimately flank collapse, leading to submarine landslides with the potential to start major tsunamis, which can be among the largest natural disasters in the world.
 In an illustration of the potent power of flank collapses, a summit collapse on the northern edge of Vlinder Seamount resulted in a pronounced headwall scarp and a field of debris up to 6 km away.
 A catastrophic collapse at Detroit Seamount flattened its whole structure extensively.
-Lastly, in 2004, scientists found marine fossils 61 m up the flank of Kohala mountain in Hawaii (island).
+Lastly, in 2004, scientists found marine fossils 61 m up the flank of Kohala mountain in Hawaii.
 Subsidation analysis found that at the time of their deposition, this would have been 500 m up the flank of the volcano, far too high for a normal wave to reach.
 The date corresponded with a massive flank collapse at the nearby Mauna Loa, and it was theorized that it was a massive tsunami, generated by the landslide, that deposited the fossils.